Twometer/Kanjiclub/docs/practicing.md

 # Practicing
-Kanjiclub uses a custom spaced-repetition like algorithm to help you learn new vocabulary faster, and keep it in memory for longer.
+Kanjiclub uses an algorithm similar to spaced-repetition systems to help you learn new vocabulary faster, and keep it in memory for longer.

-Simply select the lessons you want to practice from the `Practice` menu:
+To start, simply select the lessons you want to practice from the `Practice` menu:

 ![Lesson list](img/practice.png)